 Alternative A- Some soil disturbance will occur in the area of the pipeline.
 This disturbance should be minimal in nature.
-The soils at this site are a thin silty, shallow complex, and are stable.
-The proposed pipeline would be installed using a rip trench method.
-All soil disturbances will be reclaimed to specifications set forth by the DNRC Eastern Land Office staff.
+The soils at this site are shallow in nature.
+The proposed pipeline would be installed using a static plow method and disturbance should be naturally reclaimed within one growing season.
 Alternative B- No Impact.